piyush-doke/library-database-management-system/README.md

 * Upon opening the application, all data is read from their respective excel sheets and is put into the hash table.
 It includes all the *unreturned books, books data and students data.*
 * When a book is issued, new data is added into the hash table.
-* when a book is returned, old data is removed from hash table and is dumped into permanent records.
+* When a book is returned, old data is removed from hash table and is dumped into permanent records.
-* While closing the application, temperory data is stored in a file, whcih is to be recovered the next time the application runs.
+* While closing the application, temporary data gets stored in a file.
+The same is loaded back next time when the application starts up.